 The market also accepts manufacturer coupons and will accept the bottle returns slips so long as the slips were generated at the market (that is, Meijer bottle return slips are not accepted here).
 Be sure to check out the market’s FAQ page for more.

-Nestled in the store behind the produce section is the quaint Mayan Buzz Cafe area.
-The local coffee shop opened its second location inside the market.
+Nestled in the store behind the produce section is the quaint Tillie Ruth's Coffee area.
+The local coffee shop is owned by one of the founders of Mayan Buzz Cafe, who named the shop in honor of her mother.

 It’s a great place to grab a cup o' Joe on the go during your shopping adventure, or to enjoy as you kick back and relax in the cafe’s cozy lounge seating area.